dberget/hearthdecks/README.md

 Live Site: www.hearthdecks.daveberget.com

-Hearthstone deck building site that allows users to create, share, export decks for use in the Blizzard game Hearthstone.
+Hearthstone deck building site that allows users to create, share, and export decks for use into the game.

 ### Installing